rust-lang/nomicon/src/lifetimes.md

 }
 ```

-Again, at the call-site of `shortest` the comipiler needs to check the
+Again, at the call-site of `shortest` the compiler needs to check the
 consistency of the arguments in the caller with the signature of the callee.
-The signature of `shortest` fisrt says that the two reference arguments have
+The signature of `shortest` first says that the two reference arguments have
 the same lifetime, which can be prove ok in the same way as before, thus giving
 us: